-This year duo parnas toured as guest soloists with the French Orchestre National des Pays de la Loire under John Axelrod, performing for seven concerts a trilogy of Saint-Saëns’ works including the Violin Concerto No.3, his Cello Concerto in A Minor, and the beautiful duo concerto, La Muse et Le Poéte.
-They performed numerous times as artists-in-residence at the 2013 El Paso Pro-Musica Festival, including performances as soloists with the El Paso Symphony Orchestra and chamber music concerts.
-Previous appearances as duo soloists with orchestra include the New York String Orchestra under the baton of Jaime Laredo, the Hudson Valley Philharmonic conducted by Randall Fleisher, and the Albany Symphony Orchestra led by David Alan Miller, among many others.
+duo parnas has toured as guest soloists with the French Orchestre National des Pays de la Loire under John Axelrod, performing a trilogy of Saint-Saëns’ works.
+In a six concert tour of the Loire Valley, Madalyn performed the Violin Concerto No.3, Cicely his Cello Concerto in A Minor, and together the beautiful duo concerto, La Muse et Le Poète.
+They performed numerous times as artists-in-residence at the 2013 El Paso Pro-Musica Festival, including performances as soloists with the El Paso Symphony Orchestra and in chamber music concerts.
+Previous appearances as duo soloists with orchestra include the New York String Orchestra under the baton of Jaime Laredo, the Hudson Valley Philharmonic conducted by Randall Fleisher, and Albany Symphony Orchestra led by David Alan Miller, among many others.

-In addition to performing countless chamber music concerts across the globe as duo parnas, Madalyn and Cicely have had the honor of collaborating with the great artist Peter Serkin.
-The Parnas/Serkin Trio concertized at The New School, People’s Symphony Concerts, Brattleboro Music Center, and twice at the Music Mountain Festival, among several other venues. duo parnas has collaborated with world-renowned artists Jaime Laredo and Sharon Robinson.
+In addition to performing chamber music in concerts and festivals across the globe as duo parnas, Madalyn and Cicely have had the honor of collaborating with the great artist Peter Serkin.
+The Parnas/Serkin Trio concertized at The New School, People’s Symphony Concerts, Brattleboro Music Center, and twice at the Music Mountain Festival, including other venues. duo parnas has collaborated in chamber music performance with world-renowned artists Jaime Laredo and Sharon Robinson.
+Additionally, Madalyn and Cicely have had the distinct honor of working with the illustrious and award-winning composers Lera Auerbach, William Bolcom, Paul Moravec, and Charles Wuorinen on their string duo works.
+Mr. Moravec has written a duo for them entitled Parnas Duo.

-Recording for Sheffield Lab, duo parnas has released two CDs with a third available January 2014.
+Recording for Sheffield Lab, duo parnas has released two CDs with a third available in the spring of 2014.
 Parnas Double (2008) includes music by Handel-Halvorsen, Kodaly, Ravel, and Tcherepnin; Gare du Nord (2010) concentrates on music inspired by Parisian culture, featuring works by Martinu, Milhaud, Glière, Fennelly, and Honegger; and most recently, duo parnas NOW! presents duos written by living composers Auerbach, Bolcom, Moravec, and Wuorinen, among others.
-The Other Side of Time (Albany Records, 2012) is a collection of works by Brian Fennelly, including his duo concerto, Fantasia Concertante, written for and performed live by duo parnas.
+Additionally, the duo performs on The Other Side of Time (Albany Records, 2012).
+This collection of works by Brian Fennelly includes his duo concerto, Fantasia Concertante, written for and performed live by duo parnas.

 Madalyn, 22, and Cicely, 20, hold Artist Diplomas from Indiana University Jacobs School of Music, where they studied with Jaime Laredo and Sharon Robinson, respectively.
 Madalyn also holds an undergraduate degree in Music Industry and French, and a Masters from London’s Royal Academy of Music, where she studied as a 2012 Marshall Scholar.
 Madalyn performs on a 1715 Allessandro Gagliano violin, and Cicely on a 1712 Giovanni Grancino cello.
 They are the granddaughters of the legendary cellist Leslie Parnas.